Knowledge base from a markdown file

 }'

-Download a program to chunk a document and create embeddings.
+Download a program to segment the markdown document and create embeddings.

 curl -LO https://github.com/GaiaNet-AI/embedding-tools/raw/main/markdown_embed/markdown_embed.wasm